12rambau/pygadm/docs/source/usage.rst

     m

-find names
+Find names
 ----------

 To get the available name and GADM code in a administrative layer you can use the :code:`get_names` method with the same parameters.
 Use then these names in a :code:`get_items` request to get the geometry.

-For example to the the name and codes of all the departments in France you can run:
+For example to get the name and codes of all the departments in France you can run:

 .. jupyter-execute::